kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    representation from flat to composite or back.
 Policy variants and immutable constraints cannot change.
 Mutable generated leaf `gang.minCount` values continue to follow LWS cardinality.
-5. A `resourceClaims` list may apply only to a flat or leaf PodGroup.
-All shapes reject top-level `resourceClaims` combined with `replica` and replica `resourceClaims` combined with leader/worker leaves.
+5. `resourceClaims` are admitted only on leader and worker leaves.
+LWS and replica levels reject the field in every shape, including when that level is the selected Phase-1 flat PodGroup.
+A replica-wide claim covering both roles is not expressible.
 A flat shape also rejects explicit composite `minGroupCount` and all other fields that require a runtime CPG.
 In a Phase-2 composite shape, replica-level `minGroupCount` must be `1` or `2` because its immediate children are the leader and worker PodGroups.
 6. In delegated flat mode, one `group-template-name` can select only one flat template.
 Whole-LWS and replica modes are supported, but leader/worker mode is rejected until a composite shape can select a root